 Does taking quetiapine increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Most studies have found that the chance of miscarriage is not different between people who take quetiapine and those who use similar medications.
 One study reported an increased chance of miscarriage in people taking quetiapine or similar medications during pregnancy when compared with groups that were not taking such medications.
 However, the authors of the study noted that their findings may be due to the person’s underlying condition rather than the medication used as treatment.
-Studies have shown that untreated or poorly-treated depression can increase the chance for miscarriage.
-This makes it difficult to determine if it is the medication or the poorly treated depression that is increasing the chance for miscarriage.
+Studies have shown that untreated or poorly treated depression can increase the chance for miscarriage.
+This makes it difficult to determine if it is the medication, poorly treated depression. or other factors that increased the chance for miscarriage.

 Does taking quetiapine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Based on studies reviewed, quetiapine is not thought to increase the chance of birth defects.

 I need to take quetiapine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 Breastfeeding while taking quetiapine?

 It is not known if there are possible risks to a pregnancy from semen exposed to quetiapine.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.